davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 default.

 These tools all seem to be confused about their scope.
 Are they small, single-purpose tools, or monolithic integrated systems?
-They are almost all hybrids that make extension difficult or impossible, and have terrible _developer erogonomics_.
+They are almost all hybrids.
+They attempt to be extensible, but in opaque, inconsistent, or undocumented ways, while also being monolithic, but with terrible _developer erogonomics_.

 ## Developer Ergonomics